Voxel-Fox-Ltd/VoxelBotUtils/docs/gettingstarted.rst

 * :code:`$ voxelbotutils create-config`

-   * :code:`$ voxelbotutils create-config bot` - this creates a set of bot config files
+   * :code:`bot` - this creates a set of bot config files
-   * :code:`$ voxelbotutils create-config website` - this creates a set of website config files
+   * :code:`website` - this creates a set of website config files
-   * :code:`$ voxelbotutils create-config all` - this creates a set of all available config files
+   * :code:`all` - this creates a set of all available config files

 * :code:`$ voxelbotutils run-bot`